 Stat 550 syllabus

-applications of lognormal distribution; locating hot spots;
+applications of lognormal, Weibull, gamma and beta distributions; locating hot spots;

 censored data; outlier detection; trend analysis, seasonality; estimation of animal

 abundance.
 Computer Lab fee.

 Prerequisites: ST 210 Minimum Grade of C or ST 315 Minimum Grade of C or ST 540 Minimum Grade of C.

 Suggested Text: Statistical Methods for Environmental Pollution Monitoring by Richard Gilbert, Wiley Publications.